zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 </dependency>
 ```

 This starter will detect and auto configure it.
-To do so, it needs to know the address of your oAuth2 server and a comma seperated list of scopes it should request:
+To do so, it needs to know the address of your oAuth2 server and a comma separated list of scopes it should request:
 ```yaml
 nakadi-producer:
   access-token-uri: https://token.auth.example.org/oauth2/access_token